parallel-finance/Open-Grants-Program/applications/Parallel.md

 ## Project Overview :page_facing_up:

-Parallel finance a decentralized lending protocol built on top of the substrate framework and connect to the polkaodt ecosystem.
+Parallel finance a decentralized lending protocol built on top of the substrate framework and connected to the Polkadot ecosystem.
 Our platform will allow users to earn "double interests" from staking and lending their tokens simultaneously.

 ### Overview